tvarnish/sombrero/README.md

 on initialisation files for further information about these.

-Currently, simple simulation parameters can be supplied using the `-s` and `-dt` flags.
+Currently, simple simulation parameters can be supplied using the `-s` and `-t` flags.
 The `-s` flag specifies the number of "frames" or "time steps" that the simulation should be run for.
-Each "frame" or "time step" will be equivalent to `-dt` seconds.
-The argument passed via the `-s` flag should be an integer, and the argument passed via the `-dt` flag should be an integer or a floating point number.
+Each "frame" or "time step" will be equivalent to `-t` seconds.
+The argument passed via the `-s` flag should be an integer, and the argument passed via the `-t` flag should be an integer or a floating point number.

+Use the `-h` or `--help` flags to display usage information.

 ### Example Simulation
 An example initialisation file has been included with the repository.
 To run a simulation using this file, run the following command:
 ```
-./sombrero -i init/realsolarsystem.csv -s 365 -dt 86400
+./sombrero -i init/realsolarsystem.csv -s 365 -t 86400
 ```

-This command will simulate the inner planets of the solar system, over a period of 365 time-steps (`-s`), where each time step (`-dt`) lasts 86400 seconds (1 day).
+This command will simulate the inner planets of the solar system, over a period of 365 time-steps (`-s`), where each time step (`-t`) lasts 86400 seconds (1 day).